Reasno/blog/content/posts/ad-server-rewrite-goals-and-non-goals.md

 - Coding Suggestions
 ---

 We have carried out the first or maybe last round of rewrite of [Juhui](http://www.adjuhui.cn/) ad platform.
-A few goals and non-goals has been set for this labor-intensive process.
+A few goals and non-goals have been set for this labor-intensive process.

 ## Goals

 * Strong typed.
 * Strong API contracts.
-* Holistic Observability with logging, tracing and metrics.
+* Holistic Observability with logging, tracing, and metrics.
 * Layered Architecture and dedicated component.
 * Testcases can be run by anyone.
 * Stateless over stateful.